bleach86/MCtimer/README.md

 See https://github.com/bleach86/MCtimer/releases/tag/v2.0 for executable release.
 The executable release includes everything needed and requires nothing to be installed and no CMD or terminal.
 Just double click and go.

 mct_config.json needs to be in the same directory as either mctimer.py, or the executable for your OS.
+For Mac, when running the executable, mct_config.json needs to be in your home directory.

 **mct_confic.json explained**